weixinsoh/ProjectMaster/README.md

 2. **Login Button:** After entering all the details, click the "Log in" button to be directed to the product backlog window.

+#### Logout Page

+1. **Access Logout Button:** Hover over the profile icon in the navbar for a dropdown list to be displayed and towards the bottom of the list will consist of a "Log Out" button.

+2. **Logout Button:** When clicked, redirect user back to the login page awaiting for login again.

 </details>

 ## Troubleshooting